Les Guignols: Criticism

 The Guignols have been criticised for being leftist and populist, and for presenting a cynical and over-simplified version of reality and politics.
 The show's authors have admitted leftist leanings.
 Erik Svane has accused the show of being anti-American.

 After the departure of two of the original authors in the late 1990s, the show has been criticized as lacking wit and freshness and having become too overtly populist and partisan.
 Some critics claim that the show is in decline.
 The show's treatment of Nicolas Sarkozy has been criticized as biased.
 Bruno Gaccio, prior to the French presidential election of 2007, was said to have admitted that he meant the Guignols to openly campaign against Sarkozy, but later stated that he had been misquoted.

+In 1997, Peugeot sued the show for the distorted use of its brand name, but also because of how the show characterized its CEO Jacques Calvet.

+François Bayrou, who was depicted as a weak childish man who could sometimes throw a tantrum, said "The image, very demeaning, hurts.
+My puppet has nothing to do with who I really am."

 Cancellation

 Following the dismissal of the main four writers in July 2015, the channel's new executives decided to move the show to the encrypted, non-free time slots.
 This decision was brought into effect the following December (the show returning months late after the executive shakeup), although the show was made available to the general public as a Dailymotion stream after being broadcast on air ("La Semaine des Guignols", the weekly roundup of the show, continued to be broadcast free-to-air on Sundays).
 This change, as well as many other creative changes, brought about a decline of the programme, until the final episode was broadcast on June 22, 2018.